TKleanthousT/stanley_cbp/docs/architecture.md

 6. **Tutorials and scripts**
    The notebooks in `Tutorials/` are thin wrappers around the package.
-   They configure paths and parameters, then call the public functions from `stanley/` so that the same code can be used both in tutorials and in research projects.
+   They configure paths and parameters, then call the public functions from `stanley_cbp/` so that the same code can be used both in tutorials and in research projects.

-This structure is intended to keep code, configuration, and data clearly separated while still making it easy to run STANLEY on new systems or on large samples of binaries.
+This structure is intended to keep code, configuration, and data clearly separated while still making it easy to run Stanley on new systems or on large samples of binaries.